arnolp3/The-ESKAPE-Model/README.md

 - Chemprop with RDKit features

 ## Installation
 Use of the ESKAPE model requires installation of Chemprop V1.
-Instructions for installing Chemprop V1 can be found [here] (https://github.com/chemprop/chemprop-v1-old-branches?tab=readme-ov-file#installation).
+Instructions for installing Chemprop V1 can be found [here](https://github.com/chemprop/chemprop-v1-old-branches?tab=readme-ov-file#installation).